CIA activities in Peru

-CIA Activities in Peru gives an overview of activities supposed to be done by the Central Intelligence Agency in Peru:
+The following activities were or are supposed to have been carried out by the Central Intelligence Agency (CIA) in Peru.

+1962

+Following U.S. president Donald Trump's order to declassify a section of the files on the assassination of John F. Kennedy, some files relating to Peru were discovered, revealing that the CIA interfered in the 1962 Peruvian general elections.
+Other declassified files provide further clues about the CIA's support for the American Popular Revolutionary Alliance (APRA) political party, led by Víctor Raúl Haya de la Torre, who was running as a presidential candidate under his own party.
+These elections would ultimately be annulled following a coup d'état against Manuel Prado Ugarteche on July 18, 1962, by the Peruvian Armed Forces, with military officer Ricardo Pérez Godoy assuming power.

+It is worth adding that the Kennedy administration considered APRA to be the best option for Peru.
+Other documents that prove CIA support for the APRA party include one written by CIA analyst Sherman Kent, which analyzes Peru in the early 1960s and shows a preference for the APRA party.

 1963

 A NIE addressed the "prospect for an elected civil government" and the problems it would face.
 The first conclusion was that pressures for change, in a society going through urbanization and industrialization, would take many years to relieve.

 Peru is now under a junta that seized power in July 1962, to prevent the Alianza Popular Revolucionaria Americana (APRA), a left populist but anti-Communist party established in 1924.
 APRA was originally revolutionary but now seeks to participate in the political process.
 The junta has failed to create a coalition that would be sure to defeat APRA, in the election it committed to have in June 1963.

 Since the military can control the outcome, they would do whatever they considered necessary to prevent leftists such as APRA, or Communist groups, taking power.
 The security apparatus is capable of dealing with anything short of a major uprising or guerilla war.

 "In the past, Peruvian Governments have been unwilling to make the sacrifices or to risk the political liabilities of programs aimed at bringing about fundamental social and economic change.
 Now, however, Peru faces a situation in which political stability is becoming more and more dependent on the ability and disposition of governments to respond effectively to popular demands for economic well-being and security.
 This situation augurs a breakup of the existing structure of the Peruvian society and economy.
 Unless the forces of moderation are able to bring about orderly change, radical leadership will probably get the chance to try its method."